 Proportions were calculated as the amount of waste from the selected waste disposal method in each local authority or region divided by the total amount of waste collected in that local authority or region.
 The percentage was then calculated by multiplying the proportion by 100.

-Tables are based on quarterly data entered by LAs onto WasteDataFlow.
+Tables are based on quarterly data entered by local authorities onto WasteDataFlow.
 This data is published annually on a financial year basis( April to March).
-WasteDataFlow is a web-based system for quarterly reporting on Local Authority collected waste data by local authorities to central government.
+WasteDataFlow is a web-based system for quarterly reporting on waste collection data by local authorities to central government.